KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown if the main assembly does not contain the resources for the neutral culture, and an appropriate satellite assembly is missing.

-    [System.Resources.MissingManifestResourceException]::New("The exception that is thrown if the main assembly does not contain the resources for the neutral culture, and an appropriate satellite assembly is missing.")
+    throw [System.Resources.MissingManifestResourceException]::New("The exception that is thrown if the main assembly does not contain the resources for the neutral culture, and an appropriate satellite assembly is missing.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Resources.MissingManifestResourceException.aspx)